kappter/PageVis/README.markdown

 - **Content Area**: `height: auto; min-height: 400px;` to support real content.
 - **Header/Footer**: `height: 20%; min-height: 80px;` for balanced proportions.
 - **Nav**: Fixed `30px` height, default green (#20c997).
-- **No Fluff**: Exports contain only the `.page-container` (header, nav, content, footer, accent) with user-added content, no promotional footer.
+- **No Fluff**: Exports contain only the `.page-container` (header, nav, content, footer, accent) with user-edited content, no promotional footer.

 ## Related Projects
 - **[ColorVis](https://kappter.github.io/rgbcolorvis/)**: A tool for visualizing and experimenting with RGB color combinations, perfect for selecting color schemes to use in PageVis.